 I decided to take a gamble on purchasing a Power Designs Inc. TP330 triple output power supply.
 It was a bit rough looking with a bunch of stickers on the front panel, but no scrape marks from past sticker removal visible.
 The seller stated that the bottom analog meter was non-functional, but the output terminals measured voltage that changed with the voltage knob.

+I was generously donated three Nakamichi BlackBox series units, by the same person who donated the “System One” rack from a previous post.
 The units were in great condition, and more than likely could have been used as-is.
 They also surprisingly came with their original owners manuals, which usually get misplaced or lost over the years.

 I did not take any pictures of the initial refurbishment of the Nakamichi 610 control preamplifier as it was mainly cleaning and capacitor replacement.
 But as soon as I thought the work on all the components of the System One rack had been completed, one of the dB meter lamps failed in the 610 preamp.